daveaneo/pheatherx/docs/frontend-implementation-plan/old/v1/FRONTEND_IMPLEMENTATION_PLAN_v1.md

 ## Executive Summary

-This document outlines the implementation plan for the PheatherX frontend—a privacy-focused DeFi trading interface built on FHE (Fully Homomorphic Encryption).
+This document outlines the implementation plan for the FheatherX frontend—a privacy-focused DeFi trading interface built on FHE (Fully Homomorphic Encryption).
 The plan is organized into phases with clear deliverables, dependencies, and technical requirements.

 ---